 This pattern originally appeared in Simply Sewing, which is a best-selling craft magazine packed with brilliant patterns and tips for sewers of all abilities.

-• Unfortunately the original fabric used to make this pattern is no longer available, but we love this leopard print fabric from VellatoFabric on Etsy (£21.39 per yard) which would make a good substitute.
-We recommend using heavyweight cotton, corduroy or velvet for the main fabric and lightweight satin or cotton for the lining
+• Unfortunately, the original fabric used to make this pattern is no longer available, but this jungle print fabric from Rose & Hubble would make a good substitute.
+We recommend using heavyweight cotton, corduroy or velvet for the main fabric and lightweight satin or cotton for the lining.

 • Seam allowance is 1cm (38in) unless otherwise stated